Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Introduction

 Our paper proceeds as follows.
 In Section \ref{Data}, we list our data sources and present basic statistical analysis of the data.
-In Section \ref{Model}, we introduce the two versions of our time-dependent SBM --- discrete and mixed-membership --- and we show that they are equivalent up to a constraint.
-In Section \ref{Computation}, we describe the estimation algorithms for our discrete and mixed-membership models.
-In Section \ref{Results}, we present the results of our models for Los Angeles, San Francisco, and New York City.
+In Section \ref{Model}, we introduce the two versions of our time-dependent SBM --- a discrete model and a mixed-membership model --- and we show that they are equivalent up to a constraint.
+In Section \ref{Computation}, we describe the estimation algorithms for our discrete and mixed-membership SBMs.
+In Section \ref{SimStudy}, we generate synthetic networks using both of our models and a related model by Matias et al.~\cite{matias2017dynsbm}, and we evaluate {the} fits of our models and theirs to such generated data.
+In Section \ref{Results}, we present the results of our models for the bicycle-sharing networks in Los Angeles, San Francisco, and New York City.
 We discuss the implications of our work for bicycle-sharing systems and suggest areas of further study in Section \ref{Discussion}.
-We show some additional details of our work in an appendix.
-We include code and data to implement our models and replicate the results in our paper as supplementary material (and also at \url{https://github.com/jcarlen/tdsbm_supplementary_material}).
+We show some additional details of our work in the \nameref{appendix}.
+We provide code and data to implement our models and replicate the results in our paper at \url{https://github.com/jcarlen/tdsbm_supplementary_material}.